-Today, only 3% of apparel sold to us by American companies is made in the USA.
-Not because it's not possible.
-It's a choice.
 Of the 40 million garment workers worldwide, more than 85% are women.
 The vast majority are trapped in poverty earning less than $3 a day.
-The answer to the riddle of how western brands keep profiting while clothes keep getting cheaper is that these garment workers are paying the real price. ( The True Cost is an exceptional documentary on Netflix revealing the hidden world of what we wear.)
+The answer to the riddle of how western brands keep profiting while clothes keep getting cheaper is that these garment workers are paying the real price.
+(The True Cost is an exceptional documentary on Netflix revealing the hidden world of what we wear.)

-My name is Leah, and I created Turbella out of frustration with my blow-dry going bust in the shower and hair tangling while toweling, plus a bunch of other hair-meets-water woes.
-It got me wondering if other women were tired of hassling with their hair every time they showered.
-It's a big small thing that isn't just about hair.
-Some days, the shower is the only time we have to ourself, for ourself.
-It's no time for nonsense.
-It's time to recharge, so we can take charge of our day.
+What I discovered is it's a big small thing that isn't just about hair.
+Some days, the shower is the only time we have to ourselves, for ourselves.
+It's a precious time to recharge, so we can take charge of our day.

-Before I dove into what my husband affectionately calls “the shower cap biz,” I was a TV writer and producer.
+Before diving into what my husband affectionately calls “the shower cap biz,” I was a TV writer and producer.
 As the co-owner of a production company in Los Angeles, I had the pleasure of creating lifestyle programming for TV networks like Travel Channel, Food Network and HGTV.
 Basically, my job was telling stories about people inviting something new into their lives.
-So, I thought it’d be fitting to share a bit about this “something new” and how Turbella came to be.
+So, I thought it’d be fitting to share a bit more backstory about this “something new” and how Turbella came to be.

 They say the best ideas come while showering.
 I guess mine came while cursing my umpteenth sucky shower cap.
 This particular one's elastic was so stretched out after only a month that its only usefulness would be as a tarp for a large pizza.
 The cap before that squeezed so tightly I wondered, under the thunder of water hitting it, if it was reshaping my sweaty head into a figure eight.
 I usually wasted half an hour post-shower wrestling my hair back from the Swamp Thing.
 Which got me thinking: